The Observability Blog

 Setting Up Log Collection for Windows Event Logs

-You are given the opportunity to collect system, application, and security logs.
-You also can also define your own list of additional Event channels.
-If questions about which category of logs you wish to collect, each option includes a summary description of the logs collected.
+You are allowed to collect system, application, and security logs.
+You can also define your list of additional Event channels.
+If you have questions about which category of logs you wish to collect, each option includes a summary description of the logs collected.
 You can elect to collect all categories of logs as well.

-If you want to collect logs in a custom format and potentially attach custom metadata, the source configuration dialogue box provides an advanced option to invoke that.
+The source configuration dialogue box provides an advanced invocation option if you want to collect logs in a custom format and potentially attach custom metadata.

-Once configured you now will have logs flowing in the Kibana log visualization element of observIQ Cloud.
+Once configured, logs flow in the Kibana log visualization element of observIQ Cloud.